Speiser meets Misiurewicz: Speiser Misiurewicz maps are rare

 \section{Speiser Misiurewicz maps are rare}

 In this section, we will prove Theorem \ref{main} stated in the introduction.
 We also note that Misiurewicz functions mentioned in the sequel will always mean Speiser functions satisfying the Misiurewicz condition proposed in Definition \ref{mis}, unless otherwise stated.
-The proof uses instability of Misiurewicz functions, a phase-parameter relation and certain version of distortion control along the post-singular set.
+The proof uses absence of invariant line fields for Misiurewicz functions, a phase-parameter relation and certain version of distortion control along the post-singular set.

-As Misiurewicz entire functions are post-singularly bounded, we will thus assume that for such a given function $f_0$, the set $\p(f_0)\subset D(0,R)$ for some $R>0$.
+As Misiurewicz entire functions are post-singularly bounded, we will thus assume that for such a given function $f_0$, the singular set $\sing(f_{0}^{-1})\subset D(0,R)$ for some $R>0$.
 By continuity, this can also be made for parameters arbitrarily close to $f_0$.
 Let $B(0,r)$ be a full dimensional parameter ball in $\m_{f_0}$.
 So for all $a\in B(0,r)$ and for all $z\in D(0,R)$, there exists a constant $B>0$ such that